 TO UPDATE A WEBSITE PAGE

-Mouse over Pages, found in the left sidebar, and select All Pages.
-Here you will see a list of all website pages.
-Decide what Page you’d like to edit.
-Mouse over the page title and click Edit.
+Mouse over Pages in the left sidebar, and select All Pages.
+You will see a list of all website pages.
+Choose a page to edit, mouse over the page title and click Edit.
 The page will open, and you can make changes.
-To view how the changes will look, click Preview.
-WordPress will show a preview of the Page in a new tab.
-To save your changes, return to the Edit Page tab and click Update.
+To view the changes, click Preview.
+In the upper right-hand corner, WordPress will show a preview of the Page in a new tab.
+To save changes, return to the Edit Page tab and click Update/Publish.

 TO CREATE A NEW POST OR PAGE

-Mouse over Pages, found in the left sidebar, and select Add New.
+Mouse over Pages or Posts, found in the left sidebar, and select Add New.
 This will take you to the page editor where you can create your page or post.